 For Patients & Caregivers

-Graviola contains chemicals called acetogenins, which are thought to be the active ingredient.
 Extracts of graviola have been shown to be effective against a number of viruses, bacteria, and parasites in test tubes.
 Laboratory studies have also shown graviola to be effective against some types of cancer cells.
+It contains chemicals called acetogenins, which are thought to be the active ingredient.
 However, substances derived from graviola can damage nerve cells and cause neurological side effects similar to Parkinson’s disease.
 Graviola may also affect nuclear imaging because it has been shown to decrease the uptake of radiopharmaceuticals used in such procedures.